svermaji/SearchBigFile/README.md

 ## Description<br>
 * Program stores the last searched file and search string.
+* In case of hang, program tries to stop forcefully after 50 sec.
 * Controls to increase/decrease font size.
 * Shows number of lines processed till time while searching or reading.
 * A warning indicator is shown and show the occurrences so war in case if there are too many matches.